Find out about breast cancer in men, how it is diagnosed and treated, and where to get help and support.

 Men who have been exposed to radiation repeatedly, over a long period of time, are more likely to develop male breast cancer.
 This is particularly true if they were young when the radiation exposure took place.

 Men who have female relatives with breast cancer have an increased risk of breast cancer, especially if the women are close relatives (mother or sisters).
 The risk also increases if the women were diagnosed at a young age (below 40).
-Men, as well as women, can inherit faulty genes that can cause breast cancer.
+Men, as well as women, can inherit faulty genes that increase the risk of breast cancer.

-Around 3 in 100 breast cancers diagnosed in women (3%) are thought to be due directly to an inherited faulty gene.
-In men, this may be more common.
-We think that between 10 and 20 out of every 100 diagnosed in men (10 to 20%) are due to inherited faulty genes.
+Around 3 in 100 breast cancers diagnosed in women are thought to be due directly to an inherited faulty gene (around 3%).
+In men, this might be more common.
+Doctors think that between 10 and 20 out of every 100 breast cancers diagnosed in men are due to inherited faulty genes (10 to 20%).
 In men with breast cancer the BRCA2 faulty gene is more common than BRCA1.

 Symptoms of male breast cancer